 Let’s talk about creativity!

-As I explained in my last post about the long-lasting love story between Higher Ed Experts and higher ed conference keynotes, we are sponsoring the closing keynote at the eduWeb Conference this year in San Diego, California.
+As I explained in my last post about the long-lasting love story between Higher Ed Experts and higher ed conference keynotes, we sponsored the closing keynote at the eduWeb Conference this year in San Diego, California.
 I’ve chosen this specific keynote, because it was such a great fit with Higher Ed Experts’ mission (helping you learn and grow in your higher ed career) and values.

 In the professional certificate 8-week online course I teach on social media marketing for higher education, I always try to help my students think creatively and strategically in their social media work.